Baden-Baden & the Black Forest

 use a combined shower/bath (please note that we cannot guarantee walk-in shower facilities at all hotels);

-embark / disembark coaches, trains, boats and other methods of transportation without assistance;
+embark / disembark coaches, trains, boats and other methods of transportation without assistance.

 Please note that booking terms and conditions apply.
 Click here for the booking terms and conditions.